Alainel27/Software_Engineer_CA/Product Vison.md

 **Product category and Product Name**

-Slack is a digital communication tool,
+Slack is a digital communication tool.

 **THAT:**